embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 ## Build your first sketch
 Pick the right board from **Select Board** menu.
 In my case it's **Arduino UNO R4 WiFi**.

-{{< admonition tip true >}}
+{{< admonition tip >}}
 The **Arduino UNO R4 WiFi** is based on an **ARM** architecture.
 Be aware that some other Arduino boards (like the **UNO R3** or **Mega 2560**) use **AVR** architecture instead.
 This means the compilation process and generated machine code will differ between these boards.
 {{< /admonition >}}

 Load up the Blink example and make a minimal change (like changing the delay value).
 Then save and store new sketch in your sketchbook and click **Verify/Compile**.
 Observe the **Output** window.
 You just triggered the entire build process with a single click.
-The sketch is already packaged and ready to upload to your board.
+The sketch is ready to upload to your board.
 But if you didn't change the Arduino IDE’s default settings yet, the **Output** window will only contain minimal information on program space and memory, saying nothing about actual compilation process.